alex6970/PasswordManager/Notes.md

 #### To implement later :

 - [x] Window changes with buttons (get back, destroy windows when needed, etc)
-- store the hashed password inside db to co compare when logging?
+- [ ] store the hashed password inside db to co compare when logging?

 ### Bonuses :
-- clip to clipboard
+- Clip to clipboard
-- lock script at the end (cf below)
+- Lock script at the end (cf below)
-- improve design
+- Improve design
-- improve optimisation (windows repeating etc)
+- Improve optimisation (windows repeating etc)
-- Open private key from txt file (cf below)
-- Filter for Treeview
+- Filter for Treeview/order by
 - Avoid SQL injections